TheThingsNetwork/docs/_content/gateways/start/connection.md

 # Gateway connection to TTN

-This page explains how packet forwarders exchange data with TTN.
-You don't need to understand this to make a gateway work, but if you're curious of how packet forwarders work, this can help you!
+This page explains **how packet forwarders exchange data with TTN**.
+You don't need to understand all of this to make a gateway work, but if you're curious of how packet forwarders work, this can help you!

 ## The Things Network Router